You've been googling small business marketing, haven't you?

 The "perfect business" starts with a group of people that you know exceptionally well.
 And then you create products and services that help them do what they want.

-If you already have a product or service, ask yourself who are the people buying it?
+Ok, so you already have a product or service.
+Ask yourself who are the people buying it?

 Describe one of them in as much detail as you can.